MINISTRY OF PETROLEUM & NATURAL GAS

 Import Requirement:

-(as per sections 7, 8, and 9 of the Act), cannot be imported into
+- Petroleum, except the types that can be stored without a licence (as per sections 7, 8, and 9 of the Act), cannot be imported into India without a licence under these rules.

 -